UK publisher appeals against Meghan privacy ruling

 Meghan, 40, successfully sued Associated Newspapers Limited, which publishes the Daily Mail, MailOnline and Mail on Sunday, over a series of articles based on the letter to Thomas Markle.

-A judge at the High Court in February said the handwritten letter was "personal and private" and publication was "manifestly excessive and hence unlawful" and ordered it to print a front-page statement acknowledging her victory.
+A High Court judge in February, arguing that the handwritten letter was "personal and private", said publication was "manifestly excessive and hence unlawful" and ordered Associated to print a front-page statement acknowledging her victory.

-But at the start of the case before three appeal court judges Tuesday, lawyers for the publishers submitted the letter was written knowing that it may be made public.
+It has not yet done so because of the appeal, in which lawyers for the publishers argue that the letter was written with the knowledge that it could be made public.

-"We read the judgment as implicity accepting that the letter was crafted as an intimate communication for her father's eye's only," said Andrew Caldecott.
+"We read the judgment as implicity accepting that the letter was crafted as an intimate communication for her father's eyes only," said one of the lawyers, Andrew Caldecott.

 "The letter was crafted specifically with the potential of public consumption in mind because the claimant appreciated Mr Markle might disclose it to the media," he added.

-The lawyer pointed to an interview which five of her friends gave to the US magazine People, which her father considered to be "a serious attack on him".
+Caldecott pointed to an interview given by five of her friends to the US magazine People, which her father considered to be "a serious attack on him".

 Meghan "made no effort to correct" it, he added.
 At the original hearing, Associated argued its articles were intended to correct inaccuracies in the People interview.

+At a previous hearing, Meghan's legal team said Knauf had told them he did not write or help draft the letter.

+If his submission is allowed, the duchess could also offer new evidence, they said on Tuesday.

-The case, which is due to last up to three days with judgment given at a later date, is the latest in the former television actress's long-running battle with Associated.
+The case, which is due to last up to three days with judgment expected at a later date, is the latest in the former television actress's long-running battle with Associated.

-The newspaper group has not yet published the front-page statement acknowledging her privacy win because of the appeal.

-The letter to Thomas Markle, 77, was written a few months after her wedding to Queen Elizabeth II's 37-year-old grandson, Prince Harry.
+The letter to her 77-year-old father was written a few months after her wedding to Harry, 37, who is Queen Elizabeth II's grandson.

-It asked him to stop talking to tabloid newspapers and making false claims about her in interviews.
+In it, Meghan asked her father to stop talking to tabloid newspapers and making false claims about her in interviews.

 Meghan and Harry have waged a high-profile war against the media, blaming intrusion for their decision to quit royal life last year and move to the United States.